-At the same time, Advanced Engineers are expected to proactively propagate High Engineering Culture, bring in emerging technology, share their best engineering practices, contribute to EPAM’s image for our clients, and be a role model for our Engineers.
+Advanced Engineers participate in presales, consult clients, and conduct audits of the code of existing technology solutions to evaluate its effectiveness.
+They're also expected to proactively promote High Engineering Culture, incorporate emerging technology, share their best engineering practices, enhance EPAM’s image for our clients, and be a role model for our Engineers.

 Just keep solving technical problems with beautiful, correct, fast, maintainable, readable code — and enjoy the process while doing it.

 The world of software engineering is evolving at a rapid pace.
 With increasing complexity in software systems, the need for top-notch technologists is growing.

 The top five characteristics of an Advanced Engineer:

 - A technologist at heart with hands-on expertise and a comprehensive technical knowledge of engineering and systems of different levels of complexity, as well as various cutting-edge technologies in different domains.

 - Has strong problem-solving skills with a focus on results.

 - Has systems engineering skills (to enable the realization of successful systems) and systems thinking skills (to decompose existing systems and recompose them in new ways with new approaches and technologies).

 - Is recognized as a top talent in the technical domain at a company, industry, and global level.